 Symptoms observed in abscess of the cerebral hemispheres and cerebellum are diverse and vary depending on the localization of the abscess, the reactions surrounding brain tissue, intracranial pressure, etc. Symptoms can be divided into:

-During otogenic brain abscesses to distinguish between primary, latent (latent), a clear and final (terminal) stage.
-Focal symptoms otogennogo abscess revealed in the explicit stage.
+During the otogenic brain, abscesses to distinguish between primary, latent (latent), a clear and final (terminal) stage.
+Focal symptoms otogenic abscess revealed in the explicit stage.
 Most often the initial stage goes unnoticed, is an obvious stage is sometimes absent.
 As a consequence, brain abscess is recognized sometimes very late, sometimes only on the operating table, or postmortem examination.

 By toxic symptoms include pained facial expression (in later stages), weight loss, constipation, dry, coated tongue, a decrease or lack of appetite.
 Less commonly, an increased appetite (bulimia).

-ESR increased in uncomplicated abscess (without concomitant meningitis or sepsis), leukocytosis, mild formula of white blood a little altered.
-Body temperature in uncomplicated brain abscesses are usually normal or low-grade, expressed increasing temperature episodic and variable.
+ESR increased in an uncomplicated abscess (without concomitant meningitis or sepsis), leukocytosis, mild formula of white blood a little altered.
+Body temperature in uncomplicated brain abscesses are usually normal or low-grade, expressed increasing temperature episodically and variable.

-Of the symptoms of brain abscess in the brain is the most constant headache.
+The symptoms of brain abscess are the most constant headache.
 Headache is sometimes unbearable (at significant increased intracranial pressure).
-Headache is often diffuse in nature, but may be localized on the side of the abscess, and in abscess of the temporal lobe in the frontal or parietal-temporal region, and in abscess of the cerebellum more frequently in the neck or forehead.
+Headache is often diffuse but may be localized on the side of the abscess, abscess of the temporal lobe in the frontal or parietal-temporal region, and the abscess of the cerebellum more frequently in the neck or forehead.

 Often, especially in abscess of the cerebellum, there is vomiting.
 Characterized by vomiting, "fountain" that occurs suddenly and out of touch with meals without anticipatory nausea.

 Mostly clear in the stage of brain abscess, marked bradycardia.
-Changes in the fundus (stagnant nipples optic nerve) in brain abscesses are observed in almost half of patients and are usually combined with other expressions of brain or focal symptoms.
-Meningeal symptoms are frequent, they can be and uncomplicated brain abscesses.
+Changes in the fundus (stagnant nipples optic nerve) in brain abscesses are observed in almost half of the patients and are usually combined with other expressions of the brain or focal symptoms.
+Meningeal symptoms are frequent, they can be an uncomplicated brain abscess.